Implementation confidence centre

 A safe working pattern for most teams looks like this:

-1. Start from the closest layout, then move to component detail when needed.
+1. Start from the closest workflow or layout package, then move to component detail when needed.

 2. Edit the MJML source rather than patching compiled HTML by hand.